A Starting Point for Learning Photography

 The Idea of it, Why and How

-: I am trying to be brief while not leaving out much, which is of course doomed, but this is my try.
+: I am trying to be brief without leaving out much, which is of course doomed, but this is my try.
 I do include a couple of points (in Italics) that might be considered a bit advanced (about relationship of EV and ISO, and a mention of Depth of Field CoC), which is too much for first day, but they do seem important for actually understanding anything.
 If you're a little techie, you'll like it and there are other pages here too, but if not, you can ignore it for now.

 All entries on any one entire row of the EV chart are Equivalent Exposures.
 Equivalent means that any and all of them are a "correct" exposure (for the row's matching light level), but we're looking for the one best combination for our specific situation.
 The standard EV chart is for any ISO, specifically it is for your current ISO, including Auto ISO.
 A different ISO will match a different EV number on a different row.
 The EV number (Exposure Value) is the camera settings (f/stop and shutter speed) for exposure of the current light level at the current ISO.